Which Construction Method is Easiest on Your Pocketbook and the Planet?

 On small to mid-sized building projects, do-it-yourselfers often save money by erecting the framing themselves with a few friends.
 Yet, no do-it-yourselfer would dare take on reinforced concrete construction.

-Steel or Concrete: Long Term Costs
+Steel vs. Concrete: Long Term Costs

 When choosing a construction material, too many building owners fail to consider the cost of maintaining and operating the structure.
 Which building system offers the lowest long-term costs?